Adroiti/docs-for-code-review-tools/checkstyle-NestedForDepth.md

-Pattern: Restrict nested for blocks to a specified depth
+Pattern: Restrict nested `for` block to a specified depth

 Issue: -